pallet/alembic/README.md

 The distill function returns nil, with no side-effects, if the dependency is already on the classpath.

+By default, `distill` uses the repositories in the current lein project.
+You can override this by passing a map of lein style repository information to the `:repositories` option.
+The `project-repositories` function can be used to obtain the lein project repositories, should you want to adapt these to pass as an `:repositories` argument.

 You can query the dependencies that have been added with the `dependencies-added` function, which returns a sequence of leiningen style dependency vectors.